Other / mixed grade configuration · Columbus, OH

 How many students attend Hamilton Stem Academy (K-6)?

 Hamilton Stem Academy (K-6) has 369 students enrolled.
-It is a other school in Columbus, OH.
+It is a public school in Columbus, OH.

 What is the student-teacher ratio at Hamilton Stem Academy (K-6)?